The CAP Rate

 There are many other metrics used to analyze an investment property.
 The Cap Rate is just one way.
 In fact, many sophisticated investors would say that the Cap Rate is not the determinant of property value, but rather the result of dividing NOI by price, after all other factors and metrics are considered.

 Professional commercial real estate advisors add tremendous value to both buyers and sellers of commercial real estate investments.
-Contact one of the team members at Harris Morrison Company to discuss your real estate investment objectives, cap rates and other ways to analyze real estate investments.
+Contact one of the team members at New Branch Real Estate Advisors to discuss your real estate investment objectives, cap rates and other ways to analyze real estate investments.